|ALL OCEAN YACHTS Tri - Deck Explorer Yacht Specifications|

 The crew lounge has a large settee with a table that fold down to form a large bunk.
 The idea behind this feature is on those occasions when you either need extra crew or when you have a fishing guide or diving guide onboard you can accommodate them in the crew’s area.
 They can utilize the crew head during the day and the main deck head at night.
 The settee has storage under it.

 The lounge has an under counter refrigerator, sink, microwave oven, and TV/Monitor.

 Aft of the lounge is the full size laundry with extensive storage.
 There are two full size LG washers and two full size LG ventless dryers.
 There is ample counter space for pressing machines and an ironing board.
-A hatch is located in the overhead sized to allow removal of the washer and dryers.
+A hatch is located in the over head size to allow removal of the washer and dryers.

 There is a service door from the laundry to the guest areas, allowing the crew to clean up the area and attend to the cabins without interfering with the guests.

 The lower guest accommodations consist of two double staterooms with two lower full size single bunks with ensuite heads and showers.
-There is the option to put Pullman berths in both of these staterooms and to have the inside bunk slide outboard to form a queen bed against the wall.
+There is the option to put Pullman berths in both of these staterooms and to have the inside bunk slide out board to from a queen bed against the wall.
 Each cabin has a large hanging locker with drawers; drawers are also located under each of the beds.
 There is additional storage built in under the stairs.
 Both staterooms have escape hatches.

-Forward to starboard is a full walk-around queen guest cabin with large hanging locker with drawers.
-Drawers are also located under the bed.
+Forward to starboard is a full walk around queen guest cabin with large hanging locker with drawers. drawers are also located under the bed.
 There is an ensuite head with a shower.
 The bulkhead between the laundry/queen stateroom and the twin staterooms is water tight.
-There are two sets of doors for the queen and laundry, one is a standard door and the second is a watertight door that sits in a pocket.
+There are two sets for doors for the queen and laundry, one is a standard door and the second is a watertight door that sits in a pocket.

 The centerline stairs lead from the lower foyer aft up to the main deck foyer.